weilix88/buildsimhub_python_api/README.md

 ## Prerequisites
 - The BuildSimHub service, starting at the [free level](https://my.buildsim.io/register.html)
 - Python version 3.4, 3.5 or 3.6, Python 2.7 is undere-testing.
+- If you wish to use the Built-in plotting function, you will then need the latest Plotly python package.
+The installation instruction can be found in this [link](https://plot.ly/python/getting-started/)

 ## Install Package
 Simply clone / download this repository and place in any folder you wish to build your application on.
 Examples: